Columbus goalie, 24, dies from fall after fireworks mishap

-Latvia's Matiss Kivlenieks, a candidate to be the Columbus Blue Jackets' future starting goaltender, died in Michigan on Sunday night after fleeing a hot tub and hitting his head following a Fourth of July fireworks accident.
+Matiss Kivlenieks, a candidate to be the Columbus Blue Jackets' future starting goaltender, died in Michigan after fleeing a hot tub and hitting his head following a Fourth of July fireworks accident, police said Monday.
 He was 24.

-The fire department and EMTs got to the private home about 10:13 on Sunday night and took him to a local hospital, where he was pronounced dead, Novi Lt.
-Jason Meier said.
-An autopsy is scheduled for Monday.
+The fire department and EMTs got to the private home shortly after 10 p.m. and took him to a local hospital, where he was pronounced dead, Meier said.
+An autopsy was scheduled for Monday.

 “At the moment, we’re pretty certain this was a tragic accident,” Meier said.

-The Blue Jackets and Latvian Hockey Federation announced Kivlenieks' death earlier Monday, with the NHL club saying it resulted from an apparent head injury in a fall.
+The Blue Jackets and Latvian Hockey Federation announced Kivlenieks' death, with the NHL club saying it resulted from an apparent head injury in a fall.
 The team's statement made no mention of fireworks.

 “Kivi was an outstanding young man who greeted every day and everyone with a smile and the impact he had during his four years with our organization will not be forgotten,” he said.